 We do have a delicious solution for you today, Mashed Potato Patties.
-The leftover mashed potato patties that my mom are a great side dish and craved at our house.
+The leftover mashed potato patties that my mom made are a great side dish and are craved at our house.

-Mashed potatoes are OK served again but how many times can you get away with re-heating the same old spuds?
+Mashed potatoes are OK served again and again but how many times can you get away with re-heating the same old spuds?

 You don’t have to worry if you have a couple of recipes up your sleeve to deal with leftover potatoes.

 Especially this recipe for Potato patties, it will make you glad you have plenty of leftover mashed potatoes.
 And you might start even planning on having extra by making more in the first place.